 Established in 1960 and opened to the public in 1961, it includes the historic Brinton Ranch House, built in 1892 and expanded by Brinton in 1927-28 to accommodate his extensive collections, the well-kept grounds, gardens and outbuildings such as a carriage barn, saddle barn, milk house, and Little Goose Creek Lodge.

 The Forrest E. Mars, Jr. Building

-The Brinton Museum’s new 24,000-square-foot $15.8-million, eco-conscious building houses one of the most significant and extensive Western and American Indian Art collections in the Rocky Mountain West.
-Five times the size of the former museum, The Forrest E. Mars, Jr. Building now includes three floors featuring four galleries, a museum store, and the Brinton Bistro, which offers indoor and outdoor dining with picturesque, 180-degree views of the Bighorn Mountains.
+The Brinton Museum’s 24,000-square-foot $15.8-million, eco-conscious building houses one of the most significant and extensive Western and American Indian Art collections in the Rocky Mountain West.
+Five times the size of the former museum, The Forrest E. Mars, Jr. Building now includes three floors featuring five galleries, a museum store, and the Brinton Bistro, which offers indoor and outdoor dining with picturesque, 180-degree views of the Bighorn Mountains.

 The new Forrest E. Mars, Jr. Building design aligns with the natural geography of the Quarter Circle A Ranch.
-Nestled into the hillside, it is anchored by a two-foot thick, 51-foot high, 209-foot long arced rammed earth wall, the tallest in North America.
+Nestled into the hillside, it is anchored by a two-foot thick, 51-foot high, 209-foot long arced Rammed Earth Wall, the tallest in North America.
 The design symbolically defines the space, bringing together the geological and spiritual nature of its Western and American Indian Art collections.